Fariznt/cab-utils/README.md

     if i add texting, i should probably use voips for lower cost.

+things i dont want to forget about when im polishing -in the future, maybe reduce the load on C@B api by perhaps going by individual departments or some other identifier to bulk fetch course seat availability. not sure if possible
-things i dont want to forget about when im polishing -definitely want to do a tiny bit of unit testing at least on the API.
+-definitely want to do a tiny bit of unit testing at least on the API.
 MAYBE cb later for selenium if its particularly valuable
 -validate phone numbers server+client side, probably with preexisting packages -encrypt passwords